Harkishan Singh Surjeet: General Secretary

 He continued to rise within the party until he was elected General Secretary of the Central Committee of the CPI(M) in 1992, a post he held till 2005, retiring at the age of 89.
 Surjeet is known for his steadfast opposition to the BJP and communalism.
 He was instrumental in forming a number of anti-BJP coalitions in the 1990s and for ensuring left support the present UPA government.
 After retiring from his post as General Secretary, Surjeet continued to play an active role in Indian national politics.
 Many times, including after the 2004 Lok Sabha election and during the 1996-1998 United Front government, his role has been that of a cunning king-maker in parliamentary politics, mending and assembling broad coalitions.

 With his health declining, Surjeet was, for the first time, not included in the CPI(M) Politburo at the party's 19th congress in early April 2008.
 He was instead designated as Special Invitee to the Central Committee.
 Surjeet died in New Delhi on 1 August 2008 of cardiac arrest.
 Surjeet, aged 92, had been convalescing at the Metro Hospital in Noida since 25 July 2008.

 Lok Sabha Election Results under leadership of Surjeet

+Role in Rajya Sabha and Punjab Legislative Assembly

+Surjeet was member of the Punjab Legislative Assembly from 1954 to 1959.
+In 1967, he was elected to the Punjab legislative assembly for the CPI (M) and served till 1972.
+He was elected as a member of Rajya Sabha in the Indian parliament on 10 April 1978 and served till 9 April 1984.